fi-uba-t3/kero/docs/architecture.md

 ### Meta orchestrator
 Set up scripts typically start all master components on the same machines, and do not run user containers on this machine.
 But because we want all machines to look the same, and we don't rely on the same machines to be functional forever, we implement a service to orchestrate master nodes.
 This meta orchestrator is responsible for implementing the K8s self-healing feature at node level.

-The meta orchestrator service is deployed on K8s and monitors master node health and readiness conditions.
+The meta orchestrator service is deployed on K8s that monitors master node health and readiness conditions.
 If a kubelet fails to update these variables, and a given time passes, the service assumes the master is gone.
 A non-master node is chosen and "crowned".
 This process consists of the following:
 * The old master is deleted from the cluster
 * A non-master node is chosen, based on a combination of system requirements and few, low priority, scheduled pods.
 * The chosen node is drained and rebooted